 Every year, cyclists appear on the road in droves just as the Tour de France approaches.
-Perhaps it’s a mere coincidence since Le Tour arrives with summer, but it’s difficult to reduce the sudden appearance of riders to hot weather.
-The Tour de France is, after all, the pinnacle of cycling, and has been a source of inspiration for many cyclists and sports enthusiasts, past and present.
+Perhaps it’s a mere coincidence since Le Tour arrives in summer, but it’s difficult to reduce the sudden appearance of riders to hot weather.
+The Tour de France is, after all, the pinnacle of cycling and has been a source of inspiration for many cyclists and sports enthusiasts, past and present.

 In fact, there is more we can take away from the Tour de France than competitive cycling.
 There are life lessons we can learn, adapt, and follow to assist us in achieving our goals in life.
 If you’re looking to improve your situation, pursue a career in sports, or just stay motivated along the way, here are some stories to help you stay motivated and focused.